-Your county extension agency’s soil test will also yield results for macronutrients (phosphorus, magnesium, potassium and calcium) and, possibly, micronutrients (zinc, copper boron and iron).
+Your county extension agency soil test will also yield results for macronutrients (phosphorus, magnesium, potassium and calcium) and, possibly, micronutrients (zinc, copper boron and iron).
 The organic gardener who makes thorough applications of compost to his yard won’t have to worry about adding micronutrients.
 And once a healthy yard is established, the regular return of grass clippings, along with a yearly application of compost, will naturally recycle macro and micronutrients back to the soil.
 But if testing has shown your soil to be badly deficient in certain nutrients, it’s time to supplement.
 Again, quality additives are the key.
 Those derived from kelp or other ocean sources will provide well-balanced nutrients as well as modest amounts of nitrogen.

 Nitrogen should always be applied carefully.
 Using fertilizers high in nitrogen on new lawn soils may discourage seed germination while encouraging the growth of weeds.
 After germination, excess nitrogen will encourage blade growth at the expense of a deep root system.
 Frequent applications of nitrogen on established lawns can lead to shallow root growth and an inability to over-winter or survive drought.
 According to the Ohio State University Extension Service, fall and late fall are the best time to apply nitrogen in most areas.
 Spring and summer nitrogen applications of the sort promoted by commercial lawn services lead to disease, rapid growth requiring frequent mowing, shallow rooting, weed encouragement and other problems.

-Safe, organic sources of nitrogen — corn gluten meal, blood meal, cotton seed meal and a variety of organic manures — can be worked into the top four to six inches soil well prior to planting to maximize integration and avoid run off.
-These same sources, minus the manures which may burn grass with too much nitrogen (even if they are labeled “composted manure“), can be applied to established lawns that are in critical need of nitrogen.
+Safe, organic sources of nitrogen — corn gluten meal, blood meal, cottonseed meal and a variety of organic manures — can be worked into the top four to six inches soil well prior to planting to maximize integration and avoid run off.
+These same sources, minus the manures which may burn grass with too much nitrogen (even if they are labeled “composted manure” — PDF), can be applied to established lawns that are in critical need of nitrogen.
 Integrate them into the soil through watering and or aerating.
 Comprehensive natural lawn fertilizers, ones that contain nitrogen, phosphate and potassium (potash) should have a rough N-P-K ratio of 3-1-2 or something close, say 8-2-4 .
 Always apply inclusive fertilizers according to directions.
 Be careful not to over fertilize with nitrogen.
 No more than roughly one pound per 1,000 square feet of yard is needed.
 The best way to add nitrogen to your established lawn and encourage microbial growth is to spread compost once every year (more on this below).

 In addition to nitrogen, your lawn needs macronutrients to stay healthy.
-Phosphorous aids seed germination in new lawns and encourages strong, pervasive root growth in established lawns.
-If testing shows your lawn to be significantly deficient in phosphorous — and traditional, non-organic lawns that were treated with high amounts of nitrogen often are — you should add a good organic source such as fish emulsion or seaweed derived fertilizer, bone meal or soft rock phosphate.
+Phosphorus aids seed germination in new lawns and encourages strong, pervasive root growth in established lawns.
+If testing shows your lawn to be significantly deficient in phosphorus — and traditional, non-organic lawns that were treated with high amounts of nitrogen often are — you should add a good organic source such as fish emulsion or seaweed derived fertilizer, bone meal or soft rock phosphate.
 Again, the amount you apply is dependent on your test results.
-Phosphorous, if not entirely absorbed into your soil can be damaging to the environment.
+Phosphorus, if not entirely absorbed into your soil can be damaging to the environment.
 Apply it carefully, and in small amounts.
 You don’t want it running off your lawn and into natural water courses where it can contribute to algae blooms and other aquatic problems.

-Most of the other essential macronutrients, calcium and magnesium, will be supplied by the good-quality organic supplements you use — principally seaweed and fish emulsions — to increase phosphorous and potassium.
+Most of the other essential macronutrients, calcium and magnesium, will be supplied by the good-quality organic supplements you use — principally seaweed and liquid fish emulsion — to increase phosphorous and potassium.
 The application of dolomite limestone you used to adjust your soil’s pH will also help supply magnesium.
 Sulfur levels will usually take care of themselves unless you lawn has a history of high-nitrogen fertilization.
 Trace minerals including manganese, copper, boron, zinc and molybdenum will likewise take care of themselves, especially with applications of sea-derived fertilizers.
 Because these micronutrients are required in such minute amounts it actually can be harmful trying to supplement them directly.
 Best, of course, is a balanced compost.

 Lawns Love Compost